-Minors in Business
+Minors in Business Administration for Business Majors

-The Division of Business Administration offers ten business minors for students.
-No more than two (2) of the courses from the student's major concentration requirements or from another minor requirement or from the liberal arts and sciences core may be included in the credits required for each of these minors.
-In addition to ten business minors, the division also offers a minor in CIS.
-See the CIS section for full details.
+The Division of Business Administration offers eight (8) specially designed minors for students who are business majors.
+No more than two (2) of the courses from the student's business major concentration requirements may be included in the credits required for each of these minors.
 All other conditions listed in the Catalog under "Minors" must be met to receive any one (1) of these minors.